Hafþór Júlíus Björnsson: Nutrition

-From mid-2020, Hafþór downsized his caloric intake to around 5,000 calories a day, with a much stricter diet that helped him with his body transformation, to suit boxing.
+From mid-2020, Hafþór reduced his caloric intake to around 5,000 calories a day, with a much stricter diet that helped him with his body transformation, to suit boxing.

 Health concerns

 Hafþór has had occasional sleep troubles in the past after heavy meals, due to his large body weight.

 In March 2017, he was diagnosed with Bell's palsy, which paralysed half of his face.
+He recovered later that year, though he still has a slight facial droop on the right side.

 In an interview, when asked if he had ever used steroids, Hafþór answered: "Yes, I have.
 When you want to be the best, you do whatever it takes".
-Hafþór did not provide further information related to the cycles or whether his use of the substances was ongoing; however, he has never failed a drug test during his entire career.
-Hafþór recovered from Bell's palsy later that year; however, he still has a slight facial droop on the right side.
+He did not provide further information related to the cycles or whether his use of the substances was ongoing; however, he has never failed a drug test during his entire career.

+In April 2023, during the bench press event at a summer powerlifting meet at his gym, Hafþór sustained a major injury, tearing his left pectoralis major muscle off the humerus bone.

 Endorsements

 In 2016, Hafþór co-founded the spirits brand Icelandic Mountain Vodka, which is a seven-time distilled Icelandic vodka.
 The company also produces gin.

-Together with Unnar Helgi Danielsson and Dylan Sprouse, Hafþór is also a co-founder and brand ambassador of 'Thor's Skyr', a traditional Icelandic high-protein cultured dairy product high in probiotics and low in sugar.
+Together with Unnar Helgi Danielsson, Dylan Sprouse, and Terry Crews, Hafþór is also a co-founder and brand ambassador of Thor's Skyr, a traditional Icelandic high-protein cultured dairy product high in probiotics and low in sugar.

 Hafþór also owns 'Thor's Power Apparel', a family business retailing branded merchandise via an online shop, and is also a brand ambassador for SodaStream.